arbidha/Log_Analysis/README.md

 # Setup Project:

 	1. Install Vagrant and VirtualBox
+	2.Download or Clone [fullstack-nanodegree-vm](http://https://github.com/udacity/fullstack-nanodegree-vm) repository.
-	2. Download the data from here.
+	3. Download the data from [here](https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip).
-	3. Unzip this file after downloading it.
+	4. Unzip this file after downloading it.
 The file inside is called newsdata.sql .
-	4. Copy the newsdata.sql file and content of this current repository, by either downloading or cloning it from Here
+	5. Copy the newsdata.sql file and content of this current repository, by either downloading or cloning it from [Here](https://github.com/arbidha/Log_Analysis)

 # Launching the Virtual Machine: